pantos-io/ethereum-contracts/script/README.md

 * To broadcast the transactions, use the flag ```--broadcast```.
 * To force compilation of all contracts, use the flag ```--force```.

-For local testing, one can set up two developement blockchains with anvil:
+For local testing, one can set up two development blockchains with anvil:

 ```bash
 anvil --port 8545 --chain-id 31337